Vassar College Pre-registration

 - You may sign off and on as many times as you like during the 2-week period.

 - You are able to enter up to 5 (five) units of course selections in the Pre-Registration system.
 When registration closes and the algorithm is run to place students in their selections, there will be a cap of 4.5 units that will feed into the Banner system.

 - Once the 2-week period has ended the system closes down and a program is run that reviews all course requests and attempts to register students based on class year, registration draw #, and order of priority given to the course.
 The program registers all seniors first.
 Course requests are scheduled in the order they are listed on the registration screen, with senior #1's first priority course scheduled first, followed by senior #2's first priority, and so on until all first priority courses for the seniors have been scheduled.
 The program then goes to the seniors' second priority courses and repeats the process.
 When all senior courses have been scheduled, the same process is repeated for the juniors, then the sophomores, and then the freshmen.

 - Special Permission courses are identified in the system.
 To complete your registration for one of these courses you must get the instructor to sign your registration form, and then turn the form into the registrar by the deadline.
-Field Work also requires the signature of the field work office.
+Field Work also requires the signature of the community-engaged learning office.